RazanYakoub01/Pok-Collect_DH2642/README.md

 - openCardsView.jsx: Displays the Pokémon you get from opening a pack

--PopupView.jsx: Displays pop up when add to cart is pressed in store
+- PopupView.jsx: Displays pop up when add to cart is pressed in store

+- packInformationView.jsx: Displays pop up with text infromation about the different packs in the store

 ### **/src/models**